 Understanding criminal background checks requirements in your area

-*South Dakota’s QRIS is currently in progress*
+*South Dakota’s QRIS is currently in the pilot phase*

 Program designed to encourage, support and recognize early childhood professionals seeking professional development to raise the quality of their programs